jake-87/blog/content/blog/isabelle-autocorres-tut.md

 # Not failing (good)

 Let's consider what we need for this function to not fail in C. The obvious constraint is that `list[i]` must be defined for all `0 <= i < length`.
-Using `term is_valid_w32 :: "lifted_globals ⇒ 32 word ptr ⇒ bool" `, we can state this as a defintion:
+Using `term is_valid_w32 :: "lifted_globals ⇒ 32 word ptr ⇒ bool" `, we can state this as a definition:

 ```isabelle
 definition list_defined_to :: "lifted_globals ⇒ 32 word ptr ⇒ 32 word ⇒ bool" where